chrisnad/open-api-gen-poc/README.md

 Your application is accessible at `http://localhost:8080/poc`

-A UI representation is available at `http://localhost:8080/poc/swagger-ui.html`
+Automatically generated interactive user interface is available at `http://localhost:8080/poc/swagger-ui/`

+And generated docs at `http://localhost:8080/poc/documentation/v3/api-docs`

 Try modifying any OpenApi spec file (the .yaml files in the `src/main/resources/` directory) then re-generate sources.